Tag Archives: Troubleshooting

 1. people who are group members (not only owners) will see this form under forms app – under specific group

-If the form is owned by group – the link would be similar, but with “/group/<groupId>” instead of “/user/<UserId>” .
+But let me share some more here.
+If the form is owned by group – the link will be similar, but with “/group/<groupId>” instead of “/user/<UserId>” .

 E.g. here: